NNPDF/pinecards/README.md

       cd ..

-  Make sure to replace `${prefix}` with an appropriate installation directory, and that the environment variables are set (permanently in your `~/.bashr`, for examples) to the following values
+  Make sure to replace `${prefix}` with an appropriate installation directory, and that the environment variables are set (permanently in your `~/.bashrc`, for example) to the following values

       export LD_LIBRARY_PATH=${prefix}/lib
       export PKG_CONFIG_PATH=${prefix}/lib/pkgconfig